This post may contain affiliate links.

-So for so good and I have only used it for a week.
-My skin did get slightly drier after my first application, but I think it was because of the product switch up in my acne skincare routine.
+So far so good and I have only used it for a week.
+My skin did get slightly drier after my first application, but I think it was because of the product switch up in my acne skin care routine.
 I have not had breakouts beyond the usual in fact I think my I’m noticing some major improvement; however, it is still too early to tell.

-And guess how much I’m loving the smell of Tea Tree oil!
+And guess how much I love the smell of Tea Tree oil!
 It smells so refreshing, so heavenly and feels heavenly on my skin too.

-I will definitely write a followup blogpost to let you know how things go in a couple of weeks.
-I might have to write more than two followup blogposts – we’ll see.
+I will write a follow-up blog post to let you know how things go in a couple of weeks.
+I might have to write more than two follow-up blog posts – we’ll see.
 For now, thanks for stopping by, take care and enjoy the rest of your day!